Last reviewed on 1 August 2021

 As the Mental Health Foundation says, “Infectious disease outbreaks, like the current coronavirus, can be scary and affect our mental health.
 While it is important to stay informed, there are many things we can do to manage our wellbeing.”
 If you are experiencing anxiety, stress or any other mental health conditions as a result of coronavirus, there is lots of help available.

 Get Good Thinking's advice on a range of mental wellbeing issues, including stress, loneliness and grief.

 You can also get the latest updates on Twitter from @DHSCgovuk, @MayorofLondon, @mentalhealth, @NHSEngland, @PHE_uk and @WHO.

 Although online news and social media can be very useful for staying informed and in touch, not everything you read will be factually correct.
-Rumours, speculation and hoaxes about this particular virus may fuel anxiety and create disproportionate fear – for example, online images of long queues and empty shelves at supermarkets appear to have exacerbated panic buying.
+Rumours, speculation and hoaxes about this particular virus may fuel anxiety and create disproportionate fear – for example, online images of long queues and empty shelves at supermarkets appeared to exacerbate panic buying in early 2020.

 Google, Facebook, TikTok and other leading technology companies are taking action to reduce misinformation on their services – such as blocking ads that capitalise on coronavirus, adding ‘fact check’ labels and including links to WHO guidance – but you still need to think critically when you’re looking for information on the internet.